pakrat01/Scripts/README.md

 These scripts have to be run with `source` or `.` since they interact with environment variables.

+### todo

+This script shows the `Features to be Added` section of a README file, or the entire file if that section does not exist in the file.

+To run:
+`todo` *in a directory that contains a README or REAMDME.md file*

 ## Features to be Added:

 - [x] A functionality for `inis` to ask if you want to keep the ".s" extension on the bash script file.